seng438-winter-2022/seng438-a2-Hesham-E/Assignment2-ReportTemplate.md

 		assertEquals("Upper bound should be 1", 1, new Range(-5, 1).getUpperBound(), .000000001d);  //Pos-Neg test
 	}
 ~~~
+* Test Case #4
-* Test using same positive values within a range.
+* Test using same positive value within a range.
-* Both lower bound value and upper bound value are positive and same.
+* Both lower bound value and upper bound values are positive and same.
 ~~~Java

 	@Test